greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

  - With all the tools installed, you will setup your project folder, setup a few basic configuration files and install Pelican.
  - And that's about where i'm going leave it.
 In the next part you will use markdown and pelican to create a basic web site with some initial content.
  - After checking the web site on the local machine, you will commit the site to git and push it to github.
- - Then you'll head over to Netlify and sign up for a free hosting account and link it to Github for continous deployment.
+ - Then you'll head over to Netlify and sign up for a free hosting account and link it to Github for continuous deployment.

 ---
 ## Getting set up